 The local commuting area when determining whether travel and/or subsistence costs are to be included in the cost of TAA training

-If the distance from residence to training site exceeds 50 miles one-way, Boards must ensure that travel and/or subsistence costs are included in the cost of TAA training and that cost is based on the entire travel distance, not just the distance over 50 miles.
+If the distance from residence to training site exceeds 25 miles one way, Boards must ensure that travel and/or subsistence costs are included in the cost of TAA training and that the cost is based on the entire travel distance, not just the distance over 25 miles.

 C-305: Transportation and Subsistence Costs for Training

-Each Board must establish what the normal commuting distance is when defining local commuting areas.
-Boards will be notified if the state adopts a statewide measure of normal commuting distance.

 Boards must ensure the following:

-When the shortest distance from a Trade-certified participant’s residence to the site of training is greater than the Board-defined normal commuting distance, transportation and subsistence costs are provided as part of the overall TAA cost of approved training.
+When the shortest distance from a Trade-certified participant’s residence to the site of training is greater than the local commuting distance, transportation and subsistence costs are provided as part of the overall TAA cost of approved training.

-Transportation and subsistence costs are the lesser of the following:
+Transportation and subsistence costs are the lesser of:

-Actual cost
+the actual cost (room and board); or

-Fifty percent of the federal per diem rate for the area in which training takes place
+50 percent of the federal per diem rate for the area in which training takes place.

 The actual mileage from a Trade-certified participant’s residence to the training facility is verified

-Transportation allowances provided for daily commuting do not exceed the amount payable using the alternative subsistence calculation in the Reemployment and Training Plan on TWC’s Intranet
+Transportation allowances provided for daily commuting do not exceed the amount payable using the alternative subsistence calculation in the Trade Adjustment Assistance Subsistence Calculation Worksheet on TWC’s intranet

-If a Trade-certified participant is staying at a training facility outside the local commuting area, only one round-trip payment is provided
+If a Trade-certified participant is staying at a training facility outside the local commuting area, only one round-trip payment is provided.

-Federal per diem rates are verified using the U.S. General Services Administration Website If transportation and subsistence allowances are included in the TAA training program the following must apply:
+Federal per diem rates are verified using the US General Services Administration Per Diem Rates.
+If transportation and subsistence allowances are included in the TAA training program the following must apply:

-An application for subsistence is completed and retained in the applicant’s file
+An application for subsistence is completed and retained in the applicant’s file.

-Boards make payments at the end of a training week, with the exception of the beginning of training
+Boards make payments at the end of a training week, except for at the beginning of training.

-Trade-certified participants submit attendance before receiving transportation and subsistence assistance
+Trade-certified participants submit attendance before receiving transportation and subsistence assistance.

-Payments are not be made for any unexcused absences
+Payments are not to be made for any unexcused absences.

 Boards must assist Trade-certified participants with the initial payment when it is necessary in order for the participant to begin training.